UNIVERSE-HPC/course-material/cloud_computing/cloud_computing_intro/index.md

 ---
 name: Introduction to Cloud Computing
 id: intro_to_cloud_computing
-dependsOn: []
+dependsOn: [
+]
-files: []
+files: [
+]
 summary: |

-  This course covers the basics of cloud computing, including key concepts, service models, and major providers.
+    This course covers the basics of cloud computing, including key concepts, service models, and major cloud providers.
     It also highlights the primary benefits of cloud computing, while addressing common challenges faced in its adoption.
 ---

 ## Cloud Computing: A High-Level Overview